-2. How the University Determines Whether This Policy will be Used case that does not fall within the proscriptive requirements of Title IX or is not a sexual harassment case at all, in which the matter will be sent to the Office of Human Resources to be addressed.
+2. How the University Determines Whether This Policy will be Used

+Once the Office of Title IX and Clery Compliance has received notice of possible sexual harassment, the office will reach out to the Complainant (unless notice was provided by the Complainant).
+After an initial conversation with the Complainant, the Investigator will assess whether the matter is a Title IX case, a case that does not fall within the proscriptive requirements of Title IX or is not a sexual harassment case at all, in which the matter will be sent to the Office of Human Resources to be addressed.
 Whether the matter is a Title IX case or sexual harassment that is "less than Title IX," the Respondent will receive written notice of the allegations and both the Complainant and Respondent will receive a Statement of Rights, resources, and the right to supportive measures.